-- 1 Sign in to the NetBackup web UI.

-- 2 On the left, click Security > RBAC.

-- 3 Click the Roles tab.

-- 4 Click on the role name, then click on the Users tab.

-- 5 (Conditional) From the Sign-in type list, select Default sign-in or smart card.
+- 1 Sign in to the NetBackup web UI. - 2 On the left, click Security > RBAC. - 3 Click the Roles tab. - 4 Click on the role name, then click on the Users tab. - 5 (Conditional) From the Sign-in type list, select from the following: - Default sign-in.
+For a user that signs into NetBackup with their username and password.